ircam-ismm/webaudio-tutorials/basics/reusable-feedback-delay.md

 ## Scaffolding project

 First things first, let's create a new project using the `@ircam/create` command.
-Open a `Terminal` and write de following commands
+Open a `Terminal` and write the following commands:

 ```sh
 cd ~/Desktop/webaudio-tutorials